The State Of Retail

 These properties are doing pretty well, and have continued to have low vacancy rates.
 They are typically referred to as "A" malls, think of the grading system in your school.
 They also trade at great Cap Rates, comfortably still in the 5s.
 Likewise, the companies that own these properties find it relatively easy to borrow against these properties, or more likely refinance their debt.
 (As a note, most malls have short-term financing between 5 years and 10 years in duration, which, of course, means that the loans need to be rolled over every few years.)

 Probably 25% of malls fall into what I would call the stable category.
-They share in a decent location, okay demographics and very little local competition.
+They share a decent location, okay demographics and very little local competition.
 These properties aren't really thriving, but they aren't failing either.
 They just kind of muddle along doing well enough to put a little cash in the owner's pocket, but not much better.
 What is interesting in the current environment is that these properties, typically called "B" malls, are trading hands at substantially higher Cap Rates and very few lenders are willing to lend on the properties.

 I didn't realize the situation was so dire, until I befriended an owner/operator whose business model is an arbitrage play on buying and improving these properties.
 For lack of a better term, his company operates as "mall flippers," His team is experienced and really knows their stuff.
 They have had a tremendous amount of trouble rolling over their debt the last couple years, even as interest rates are very low and the monetary authorities have printed plenty of dollars.